simplesamlphp/simplesamlphp-module-webauthn/README.md

   the spec due to other means of revocation checking in the FIDO MDS).

 For both "packed / x5c" and "fido-u2f":
-* due to the lack of any externally provided knowledge about CAs(???) all attestations are classified as "Basic" (i.e. no "AttCA" level)
+* all attestations are classified as "Basic" (i.e. no "AttCA" level); i.e. validation as per §7.1 Step 18 is not executed.

-Given the sorry state of completeness of the FIDO MDS, only very few attestation root CAs are known and validation as per §7.1 Step 18 would often fail.
-That step is therefore ignored.
-All the "None", "Self" and "Basic" attestation levels are considered acceptable; meaning §7.1 Step 21 does not apply.
+* Regarding §7.1 Step 21: When minimum certification levels are configured, "Self" and "Basic" attestation levels are considered acceptable; "None" is not acceptable.

 If the implementation detects signs of physical object cloning (not incremented signature counter), it follows the policy of failing authentication.